octopus-network/DRN-sol/README.md

    reserveBalance >= minReserveRatio * lockedEth
    ```

 4. When debt is created, event `DebtCreated`  will be emitted.
-RainbowDao can issue a instruction to withdraw funds from the investment contracts or deposit to the locker directly.
+RainbowDao can issue an instruction to withdraw funds from the investment contracts or deposit to the locker directly.
 After that, the user can `claim()` and get rest ethers back.

 #### Investment process

-RainbowDao can issue a instruction to call `depositToStrategy(address strategyAddr, uint256 amount)` , which is used to invest in the strategies, or call `withdrawFromStrategy(address strategyAddr, uint256 amount)` for redemption.
+RainbowDao can issue an instruction to call `depositToStrategy(address strategyAddr, uint256 amount)` , which is used to invest in the strategies, or call `withdrawFromStrategy(address strategyAddr, uint256 amount)` for redemption.

 #### Transfer rewards process